coinop-logan/coinfight/hackathon/pre-hackathon-work.md

     * Server records this address as that client connection's address
 * Relatedly, server now has separate players, which can only control their own units

-Today the first goal is to iron out any issues if client is on another pc Right after that, start making game game-like: re-implement commands like move or pickupGold
+Tomorrow the first goal is to iron out any issues if client is on another pc Right after that, start making game game-like: re-implement commands like move or pickupGold

+### Wed

+Took quite a rest day today.
+Needed.
+But was able to complete many small tasks.

+* Units can move around again, and point where they're going.
+* Each player has a different color (derived from first 3 chars of ETH address, as RGB val in hex)
+* Lots of work toward a better game "state" which has distinct pregame and game states